The Center for Academic Success is located in the Roy M. Speer Student Center and is directed by Angie Koebel.

 Academic Coaching/Study Skills

-Held during the academic day, as an alternative elective class and limited to four students.
-Students are taught study habits and organizational skills that are necessary to maintain the high academic expectations of the Academy.
-Upper School $1,700/Semester.
+Held during the academic day as an alternative elective class utilizing academic course assignments, students are taught study habits and organizational skills that are necessary to maintain the high academic expectations of the Academy in a very small class setting.
+Upper School only. $1,700/Semester.

 Individualized Reading Programs